 What Should SEOs Do?

 Since a lot of transactional queries are naturally attracted to Amazon, and they are selling a lot of Echos, Google would want to nail this down in the next couple of years.
-Hence, SEO managers must focus on optimizing their sites with the perspective of voice search in 2019.
+Hence, SEO managers must focus on optimizing their sites with the perspective of voice search.

 7. Image Optimization and Disambiguation

 Google has filed a patent on contextually disambiguating queries in which a user can directly ask the search service to give him information about an image they are currently viewing in their device, in real-time.